salykova/salykova.github.io/_posts/2025-01-12-matmul-cpu.markdown

 ---
 layout: post
-title:  "Advanced GEMM Optimization on Modern x86-64 Multi-Core Processors"
+title:  "Advanced Matrix Multiplication Optimization on Modern Multi-Core Processors"
-excerpt: "This blog post explains how to optimize multi-threaded FP32 matrix multiplication for modern processors using FMA3 and AVX2 vector instructions.
-The optimized custom implementation resembles the BLIS design and outperforms existing BLAS libraries (including OpenBLAS and MKL) on a wide range of matrix sizes.
-Tags: High-performance GEMM on CPU.
-Fast SGEMM in C. High-performance matrix multiplication on CPU.
-SGEMM Optimization on CPU."
+excerpt: "A detailed blog post on optimizing multi-threaded matrix multiplication for x86 processors to achieve OpenBLAS/MKL-like performance.
+Tags: High-performance GEMM on CPU, Fast GEMM on CPU, High-performance matrix multiplication on CPU, Fast Matrix Multiplication on CPU, Matrix multiplication in C, GEMM in C, Matrix multiplication acceleration."
-description: "This blog post explains how to optimize multi-threaded FP32 matrix multiplication for modern processors using FMA3 and AVX2 vector instructions.
-The optimized custom implementation resembles the BLIS design and outperforms existing BLAS libraries (including OpenBLAS and MKL) on a wide range of matrix sizes.
-Tags: High-performance GEMM on CPU.
-Fast SGEMM in C. High-performance matrix multiplication on CPU.
-SGEMM Optimization on CPU."
+description: "A detailed blog post on optimizing multi-threaded matrix multiplication for x86 processors to achieve OpenBLAS/MKL-like performance.
+Tags: High-performance GEMM on CPU, Fast GEMM on CPU, High-performance matrix multiplication on CPU, Fast Matrix Multiplication on CPU, Matrix multiplication in C, GEMM in C, Matrix multiplication acceleration."
 date:   2025-01-12 11:00:01 +0200
 author: Aman Salykov
 usemathjax: true
 ---

 **TL;DR** The code is available at [sgemm.c](https://github.com/salykova/sgemm.c).
-This blog post demonstrates how to optimize multi-threaded FP32 matrix multiplication for modern processors using FMA3 and AVX2 vector instructions.
-The optimized custom implementation resembles the BLIS design and outperforms existing BLAS libraries (including OpenBLAS and MKL) on a wide range of matrix sizes.
-This implementation shows strong performance across various x86-64 architectures, both in single-threaded and multithreaded settings.
-However, achieving optimal speed requires careful adjustment of hyperparameters e.g. the *number of threads, kernel size, and tile sizes*.
+This blog post walks through optimizing multi-threaded FP32 matrix multiplication on modern processors using FMA3 and AVX2 vector instructions.
+The implementation delivers strong performance on a variety of x86-64 CPUs, both in single-threaded and multithreaded scenarios.
+However, to reach peak performance, you'll need to fine-tune hyperparameters - such as the *number of threads, kernel size, and tile sizes*.
 Additionally, on AVX-512 CPUs, the BLAS libraries might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.
-The achieved performance on AMD Ryzen 7 9700X is shown below.
+Performance results for Intel Core Ultra 265 and AMD Ryzen 7 9700X are shown below.

 **P.S.
 Please feel free to get in touch if you are interested in collaborating.
 My contact information is available on the homepage.**